 Talk – Use a stop smoking service, friends, family or other people trying to quit smoking.
 Surround yourself with people who will encourage you and others who know what you are going through.

 These relapses back to smoking can cause you to feel down and a failure, but this is more likely to encourage smoking.
 Fortunately, we know both from research and from vapers who have successfully quit that sometimes it can take time to fully switch from smoking to vaping.

 Again, the key here is to get straight back into a positive mindset, realise that you are in control and start again.
-Take heart if vaping has helped you reduce the number of cigarettes you have smoked and, when you are ready, re-adopt the mantra of “just one puff”.
+Take heart if vaping has helped you reduce the number of cigarettes you have smoked and, when you are ready, if you can, re-adopt the mantra of “not just one puff”.

 How to prevent a smoking relapse

 Eliminating as many smoking triggers as possible is the best way to succeed.
 It can be difficult to completely change your life and you won’t be able to avoid all of your smoking triggers, but by always remaining aware you increase your chances of a successful quit attempt.